An Adaptive Optimizer for Measurement-Frugal Variational Algorithms: Discussion

+Adam was originally conceived in the context of machine learning and excels at optimizing in noisy environments.
+However, in our numerical studies we found that Adam suffered from an instability given the hyperparameters we chose and the number of shots we allowed at each partial derivative evaluation.
+This instability appears to enter later in the optimization when we are working with more shots, and it can be seen in the upturn of the curves in Figs.~\ref{fig:compiling}--\ref{fig:vqe_scaling}.
+For the case of the noisy compilation task, Adam-100 looks like it might just be reaching that instability at the end of the allowed shot budget, and slightly outperformed iCANS1 to be the best on average.
+We note that, similar to what was seen with SOFF, Adam was usually competitive with the iCANS methods before it reached the point where it stopped improving. \afterpage{\FloatBarrier}

+Unlike SOFF and Adam, SPSA did not seem to hit a point at which it stopped improving with shot budget, for the chosen hyperparameters.
+We note though that SPSA is the most sensitive to perturbations of the hyperparameters among the methods studied here and can become very unstable if they are incorrectly chosen.
+However, if one hits upon the correct hyperparameters, SPSA can be very effective.
+While for our cases we did not find SPSA outperforming iCANS, we note that for the noiseless Heisenberg VQE task, SPSA-100 was the most competitive with iCANS.

+Overall, we find that iCANS performed well on all optimization tasks considered, with either iCANS1 or iCANS2 usually providing the best result for a given total shot budget $N$.
+Even when scaling up the system size in the Ising model VQE task (see Fig.~\ref{fig:vqe_scaling}), we found that iCANS continued to outperform the other optimizers studied.
+We also note that empirically iCANS1 usually outperformed iCANS2.
+While iCANS2 provides a benefit by reducing the sensitivity to the input learning rate, so long as the learning rate is chosen well we expect that iCANS1 may tend to perform better.

 We remark that while we do not report full results for RAdam~\cite{liu2019variance}, we found with preliminary results that it did not seem to provide a substantial improvement over the simpler Adam algorithm for our use cases.
-The latter was always out-performed by, e.g., iCANS1.
 Similarly, we found that SOFF with the Anderson acceleration step proposed in~\cite{parrish2019} did not noticeably improve upon the performance of basic SOFF, and therefore the curves for this method are not shown.

-We also note that we found the SPSA results to be highly dependent on the values chosen for the hyperparameters and have made an effort to ensure that we have chosen good values for our comparison here.
-If one finely tunes the hyperparameters, we find that SPSA does have the potential to sometimes be competitive.
-For example, for the noiseless VQE case with $s=100$ and $N=10^7$, SPSA with the hyperparameters we chose performed almost as well as the iCANS optimizers.